locomote-sh/idb/README.md

 The library's API first has to be initialized on a global object providing the IndexedDB API (see _Setup_ above).
 Once the API is initialized, you can then use its `idbConnect(...)` function to open a connection to a named object store of a particular database instance.
-The connection is composed of a number of functions for reading and writing to and from the object store (see the API documentation below).
+The connection is composed of a number of functions for reading and writing to and from the object store (see the _Connection API_ documentation below).

 ```js
     const { idbConnect } = idb( window );
     const { read, write, remove } = await idbConnect( schema, 'fruits' );
 ```

-You need to provide a schema object, describing the database schema (described below) when connecting to the object store.
+When connecting, you need to provide a schema object describing the database schema (see _Schema_ below).
 The schema includes the name of the required database, and the `idbConnect` function will connect to the database with that name if any exists, otherwise it will create a new database and populate it with the object stores and indexes described in the schema.
 (Note also that `idbConnect` is an asynchronous function, so you must either use the `await` keyword or chain a promise continuation using `.then` after the function call).